-Reality: Whilst it is true that some men who are violent to women do come from a violent background, the family is not the only formative influence on behaviour.
+Reality: While it is true that some men who are violent to women do come from a violent background, the family is not the only formative influence on behavior.
 Many men who abuse women do not come from violent backgrounds and other men who do come from an abusive background do not abuse women.
 They choose to behave in a non-violent and constructive way.

 Myth: Alcohol causes domestic violence

 Reality: Alcohol does not and cannot make a man abuse a woman, but it is frequently used as an excuse. many men drink and do not abuse anyone as a result.
 On the other hand many men abuse women when they are sober.
 It can be easier for some men and for some women to believe that the violence would not have happened if drink had not been taken.